Pyleks/Milestone-Project-3/README.md

 - Password: Is a hashed and salted password, so no password is in clear text inside the database.

 ### Recipe database explained.
-- Name: Is what the user choose to call the recipe
+- Name: Is what the user choose to call the recipe.
-- callout: This is where you can type a small text to "sell" your recipe to the visitor
+- Description: This is where you can type a small text to "sell" your recipe to the visitor.
 - ImageURL: Here you can choose any image off the web for your recipe.
 - Ingredients: This is stored as an array, and unpacks on the website, storing all ingredients the user choose to use.
-- HowTo: Also store as an array, and unpacks on the recipe page for viewing.
+- Recipe: Also store as an array, and unpacks on the recipe page for viewing.
-- Portions: Added by user, simply how many portions added the recipe contains
+- Portions: Added by user, simply how many portions added the recipe contains.
 - CreatedDate: This takes the date the recipe is created and apply it to the details when viewing the recipe later.
 - LastUpdatedDate: If the user choose to update it later, it removes CreateDate and apply LastUpdatedDate.